 C. H. 171C 3rd quarter Middle Ages to A.D.
-1300 3 hours Balge.
-C. H. 276A 1st quarter The Late Middle Ages 3 hours Schuetze C. H. 276B 2nd quarter The Reformation 3 hours Schuetze C. H. 276C 3rd quarter The Post-Reformation Period 3 hours to 1648 Schuetze C. H. 370 1st quarter Modern Church History to V 3 hours atican I Fredrich C. H. 373 2nd quarter Lutheranism in America 3 hours Fredrich C. H. 376 3rd quarter Readings on the Last Hundre 3 hours ed Years Fredrich
+1300 3 hours Balge C. H. 276A 1st quarter The Late Middle Ages 3 hours Schuetze C. H. 276B 2nd quarter The Reformation 3 hours Schuetze C. H. 276C 3rd quarter The Post-Reformation Period t 3 hours o 1648 Schuetze C. H. 370 1st quarter Modern Church History to Va 3 hours t ican I Fredrich C. H. 373 2nd quarter Lutheranism in America 3 hours Fredrich C. H. 376 3rd quarter Readings on the Last Hundred 3 hours l Years Fredrich

 Lutheran Confessions (Symbolics) - Courses in the Confessions of the Lutheran Church aim to give the student a thorough understanding of their doctrinal content and to help him recognize that they do indeed present the truths of Scripture.
 The courses emphasize the historical background that led to the drawing up of the several confessional writings.
-The importance and purpose of confessional subscription.
+The importance and purpose of confessions in general are treated, as well as the meaning of confessional subscription.
 The Ecumenical Creeds and the Smalcald Articles are included in the courses of Northwestern College and are prerequisites for our Seminary work.
 Luther's Catechisms receive attention in the catechetical courses.

 Symb.
-141 Augsb urg Confession and the Apology
+141 Augsburg Confession a and the Apology

 2nd & 3rd qu arters 3 hours Schuetze

 Symb.
-341 Formu la of Concord
+341 Formula of Concord

 2nd quarter 3 hours Lawrenz